du-chenghu/OccFree-VTON/README.md

 }
 ```

+## 📬 Contact

+For technical questions or commercial licensing, please contact
+duch@whut.edu.cn

+## 🤝 Acknowledgements
+Our code is based on the official implementation of [[CatVTON](https://github.com/Zheng-Chong/CatVTON)].
+We thank the authors of [CatVTON] for the foundational work.
+We also thank the authors of VITON-HD and DressCode datasets for their excellent benchmarks, and the open-source communities of PyTorch, HuggingFace Diffusers and xformers.

-## License
+## 📜 License

 This code is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/) for non-commercial use only.
 Please note that any commercial use of this code requires formal permission prior to use.

-## Contact

-For technical questions, please contact
-sbysbysby123[AT]gmail.com or jin_modi[AT]mail.nankai.edu.cn

-For commercial licensing, please contact andrewhoux[AT]gmail.com.

-## Acknowledgements

-We thank the authors of [DepthAnything](https://github.com/LiheYoung/Depth-Anything) and [DepthAnything V2](https://github.com/DepthAnything/Depth-Anything-V2) for their foundational work.
-We also acknowledge [DINOv2](https://github.com/facebookresearch/dinov2) for the robust visual encoder, [CorrMatch](https://github.com/BBBBchan/CorrMatch) for their codebase, and [RoboDepth](https://github.com/ldkong1205/RoboDepth) for their contributions.
+---

 <p align="center">
 <img src="https://api.star-history.com/svg?repos=du-chenghu/OccFree-VTON&type=Date" style="width:70%"/>